 Accommodation: Whenever we travel to Taiwan, we like to use Booking.com to find accommodation with the best prices.
 Their online booking system is easy to use and they offer free cancellation on many properties which is great for flexibility.
 Their online customer support is available 24/7 and is very helpful.

-Sightseeing and adventure: Another one of our recommendations while travelling is GetYourGuide.
+Sightseeing and adventure: Another one of our recommendations while traveling is GetYourGuide.
 They offer many fun activities and tours to choose from in locations around the world, especially in Taiwan!
 The online booking process is very simple and they also have fantastic 24/7 customer support.

 When to visit: There's no real bad time to visit Taiwan, as it has a subtropical climate as well as pretty springs and autumns.
 Summer can be rather hot and humid, with typhoons, but it's still a good time to go island-hopping if you'd like a beach holiday.